cis1912/website/content/lectures/lec02.md

 ## Portability

 Recall all of the issues that we've run into trying transfer code that we developed on our local machine to a remote host in the cloud.
-We want to be able to take our application code, and seamlessly run it on another machine.
+We want to be able to take our application code and seamlessly run it on another machine.
 Along with Python dependencies, we needed to make sure that system resources, including Python and Poetry themselves, were also installed as expected.
 How can we avoid all of the dependency and versioning issues we ran into when we manually deployed to EC2?
+These are the problems that we are addressing when we talk about portability.

 We were able to use Poetry and get all of the *reproducibility* benefits when we deployed to EC2, but just because a build is reproducible does *not* mean that it's **portable**.

 The intuition here is that we essentially want to _send a copy of our local computer_ to whoever is going to be running our code.
+We want the other person to receive a machine that has all of the dependencies needed to run our code already pre-installed.

 ## Containers

 Containers allow us to package minimal operating systems as "images" which includes everything our program needs to run.
-Once we've created the image, we can send it to anyone, and they will be able to build it on their machine to run our code.
+Once we've created the image, we can send the build instructions to anyone, and they will be able to build it on their machine to run our code.
 If you've used Virtual Machines in previous classes, you can think of container images as analogous to VM images, but with much less overhead.

-We can also build the image locally and send the image after it has already been built.
-This way the receiver can run the container without having to worry about any of the build process.

 Ideally, the build process itself should also be reproducible.